Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and

 through the conditions

 where we define

-Note that, in the flat case, both $D_K$ and $F_K$ are the standard angular distance (up to the constant factor $H_0/c$), while they differ otherwise.
-One can see \cite{Bernardeau:2013rda} for details of $p_{ai}$ derivations in general.
+Note that in the flat case both $D_K$ and $F_K$ are the standard angular distance (up to the constant factor $H_0/c$), while they differ otherwise.
+One can see Ref.~\cite{Bernardeau:2013rda} for details of $p_{ai}$ derivations in general.

-As an illustration, Fig.~\ref{fig:BinsNulling} shows the lensing kernels before and after nulling for 10 equally populated redshift bins described in details in Section~\ref{sssec:sources} below.
-Lensing kernels after nulling (solid lines) have a compact support compared to the original kernels (dashed lines) that extend all the way from the observer to the source.
-Each nulled kernel $a$ typically overlaps with only 2 neighbours on each side from $a-2$ to $a+2$.
+As an illustration, Fig.~\ref{fig:BinsNulling} shows the lensing kernels before and after BNT transformation for 10 equally populated redshift bins described in detail in Sec.~\ref{sssec:sources} below.
+Lensing kernels after BNT transformation (solid lines) have a compact support compared to the original kernels (dashed lines) that extend all the way from the observer to the source.
+Each nulled kernel $a$ typically overlaps with only two neighbors on each side from $a-2$ to $a+2$.
 This illustrates the nulling property of the BNT transform.
 Note that in this example the nulling coefficients are given by { } and one can clearly see that the two first bins are specific with $\BNT{w}_1=w_1$ and $\BNT{w}_2=w_2-w_1$.